kumkee/home-manager_conf/README.md

 nix-shell -p openssh --run 'ssh-keygen -t ed25519'
 ```

-Then add the new public in GitHub.
+Then add the new public key in the GitHub profile.

 ### Cloning